department-of-veterans-affairs/va.gov-team/products/live-agent/research/2023-07-Live Agent Chatbot_Interviews with Veterans/research-findings.md

 _[See an example](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/find-a-va-form/post-mvp-releases/research/research-findings.md#key-findings)_

-1. Veterans prefer Live Chat to calling
+1. Veterans prefer Live Chat to calling in the majority of scenarios

-2. All the Veterans raised concerns about privacy and security
+2. All Veterans raised concerns about privacy and security

 3. Veterans wish for fast access to support

 4. Veterans and Live Agents desire a more connected experience

 5. Authenticating Live Chat interactions builds trust

-7. Finding six

-8. Finding seven

 ## Details of Findings